EnterpriseDB/edb-ansible/roles/setup_replication/README.md

-How to include the 'edb.postgres.replication' role in your Playbook
+How to include the 'setup_replication' role in your Playbook
 ----------------

 Below is an example of how to include the edb.postgres.install role: